 Since I had an old spare NVIDIA GPU left, I gave it a spin.

-I enabled the Docker NVIDIA drivers via: Apps > Configuration > Settings > Install NVIDIA Drivers
+I enabled the Docker NVIDIA drivers via: Apps > Configuration > Settings > Install NVIDIA Drivers, and installed Steam Headless from the Apps catalog.

 I set a password for the Steam Headless user, ticked the "Enable EV Dev Input" (important!) option, and selected my GPU to use.